ariadne-notes/networking/switching.md

  └───┬───┘
      │
      │
-     │  Cost in BPDU is 0
+     │  Cost in BPDU from SW1 is 0
      │
-Eth0 │ ◄─────────────  Interface is Assigned a cost of 100 based on link Speed ┌───┴───┐
+Eth0 │ ◄──── Interface is Assigned a cost of 100 by SW2 based on link Speed
+ ┌───┴───┐
  │  SW2  │
  └───┬───┘